tfmalt/node-sbanken/README.md

-# SBanken API Wrapper (SDK) and command line tool
+# SBanken API Wrapper (SDK) and a command line tool

 [![Build Status](https://travis-ci.org/tfmalt/node-sbanken.svg?branch=master)](https://travis-ci.org/tfmalt/node-sbanken)

 ## API Wrapper (SDK)

-This is a simple object oriented wrapper for the Sbanken banking REST API's.
+This is intended as a simple object oriented wrapper for the Sbanken banking REST API's.
 It removes the hassle of implementing the rest calls directly.
-It provides a fairly straight forward promise based library.
+It provides a fairly straight forward promise and async/await based library.
 All functions will return a promise that can be processed further.

+The module supports typescript and has all types from the SBanken API included.

 ## Installing